 The path descends steeply to the inlet of Porth Llanlleiana down some concrete steps. .

 A steep, stepped path leads up onto the promontory – this is the most northerly point of Wales, and the site of an Iron Age hill fort.
 This viewpoint gives wonderful views East and West along the rugged coast, and, in clear weather northwards to the Isle of Man and the Cumberland hills.
 After taking in the views continue eastwards on the clear path until it joins another path climbing steeply up from the inlet of Porth Cynfor or Hell’s Mouth.

 The walk can easily be extended along the cliffs to Porth Wen, but our way turns sharply right along the path rising from Hells Mouth, to drop steadily back down the hillside to a marsh.
 The marsh is crossed on a stone causeway, and the path continues straight ahead, keeping the wall to your right, until it joins a lane via a kiss gate, hidden away in the corner of the field.

 Follow the lane for about 300 metres until a footpath sign directs you over a stile to your left, and a path crosses a field to a footbridge.
 Head for a house up ahead and pass through the grounds of the house via two stiles.
 After crossing the second stile by the house, don’t continue up the obvious rising track ahead, but leave it right to meet a wall (waymark), which is followed through an area of small trees and shrubs to rejoin the lane close to the start of the walk.
 Go right on the road, and then left at the T junction to get back to your car.

-If you wish to join me on a mountain walk in summer or winter, please get in touch on 07534 387152 or use the links below;
+If you wish to join me on a mountain walk similar to the Anglesey Coast Walk, please get in touch on 07534 387152